ZhengLi95/User-Equilibrium-Solution/README.md

 ### Abstract

-We have given an equivalent formulation, which is a convex optimization problem, of finding user equilibrium solution in the traffic flow assignment, with proof of the equivalence.
-For the equivalent formulation, we have demonstrated the existence and uniqueness of minimizer.
-Moreover, the variant of Frank-Wolfe Algorithm is introduced for numerically solving the equivalent formulation.
+An equivalent formulation, which is a convex optimization problem, of finding user equilibrium solution in the traffic flow assignment, is given with a rigorous proof.
+For the equivalent formulation, we have demonstrated the existence and uniqueness of the minimizer.
+Moreover, a variant of Frank-Wolfe Algorithm is introduced for numerically solving the equivalent formulation.

 ### Contents